 Thermal paper is used across an extensive range of industries with a wide number of uses.
 Most commonly, we all know it as the paper receipts given to us at gas stations, restaurants, when shopping, on the bus, etc.

-In mid-September 2017, the global thermal paper market was shaken when two top Chinese chemical producers of the colorant, leuco dye, used in the production of thermal paper, were shut down by the Chinese government as part of their anti-pollution crackdown on industry.
+In mid-September 2017, the global thermal paper market was shaken when two top Chinese chemical producers of the colourant, leuco dye, used in the production of thermal paper, were shut down by the Chinese government as part of their anti-pollution crackdown on the industry.
 Connect Chemicals, responsible for the production of 50% of the world’s supply of leuco dye was closed down as part of the government’s environmental focus.

-Thermal Paper Prices on the Increase
+Thermal Paper Prices On The Increase

 Unsurprisingly, thermal paper prices have risen since the plant closures.